Read on if you plan on applying to Yale and want to learn more about their interview process.

 As you can tell, Yale interviewers like to ask questions about your passions and interests.
 This is to get to know you better and to learn more about your skills and traits, such as perseverance!

-The Yale admissions committee aims to admit students that demonstrate a clear commitment to their school, so you must follow through with your commitments.
+The Yale admissions committee aims to admit students who demonstrate a clear commitment to their school, so you must follow through with your commitments.
 If you pick up and drop interests often, it can ring some alarm bells for the interviewer as you may lose interest in their program or transfer schools.

 One common example is discussing an instrument you played for most of your life.
 You can share how you’ve always been motivated to learn more challenging songs and improve.
 Talk about your progress over the years and share specific accomplishments that resulted from your perseverance.